-- " Revolving structure: The structure includes a 15 months revolving period, where new assets will be purchased.
+- " Revolving structure: The structure includes a 13 months revolving period, where new assets will be purchased.
 Subject to certain eligibility and concentration limits, this feature creates more uncertainty and volatility in the performance of the pool and was considered in our analysis.
 There are also triggers in place to stop the purchase of new receivables if performance deteriorates (See "Asset overview" "Revolving period and replenishment criteria"). - " High Degree of linkage to Santander entities: Santander Consumer Finance S.A.
 (SCF, A2/P-1; A3(cr)/P-2(cr)) is the servicer, originator and issuer account bank.
 Its ultimate parent is Banco Santander S.A.
-(A2/P-1; A3(cr)/P-2(cr)), which is the paying agent and cap counterparty of the transaction.
+(A2/P-1; A3(cr)/P-2(cr)), which is the paying agent and swap counterparty of the transaction.
 There are suitable replacement triggers in place to offset this risk.
 (See "Securitisation structure analysis Additional structural analysis"). - " Complex structure: The structure includes some complex structural features such as pro rata principal repayments on all rated classes of notes, thus extending the time of redemption for the senior classes, although this is mitigated with sequential amortisation trigger events.
-(See "Securitisation structure description"). - " Interest rate mismatch risk: Of the underlying loans, 100% of the pool pays a fixed interest rate, while Class A, B and C notes pay floating rate.
+(See "Securitisation structure description"). - " Interest rate mismatch risk: The issuer is subjected to a fixed-floating interest rate mismatch since all contracts are fixed-rate contracts, while Classes A-E notes pay floating rate.
 Therefore, there is a fixed-floating mismatch.
-This risk is mitigated by an interest rate cap agreement provided by Banco Santander S.A.
+This risk is mitigated by a balance guaranteed fixed-floating swap which will be provided by Banco Santander S.A.
 (A2/P-1; A3(cr)/P-2(cr)).
-Banco Santander S.A. will pay to the issuer the positive difference between 3 months Euribor and the strike rate of 0.5%.
-(See "Securitisation structure description Detailed description of the structure Interest rate mismatch and spread compression").
+Under the swap agreement, the issuer will pay a fixed rate and Banco Santander S.A. will pay to the issuer the 3 months Euribor.
+In order to mitigate swap market volatility the seller entered into a pre-hedge transaction to fix the maximum swap rate that the SPV will be obliged to pay under the interest rate swap transaction.
+This pre-hedge transaction will be novated to the SPV at closing.
+(See "Securitisation structure description Detailed description of the structure Interest rate mismatch and spread compression & Pre-hedge transaction").

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.